alphagov/govuk-import-export-prototype/guidance/exporting-luxury-goods-north-korea.markdown

 ---
 layout: guidance
 title: Exporting luxury goods to North Korea
-summary: There’s a ban on supplying luxury goods to anyone in North Korea, directly or indirectly.
+summary: There’s a ban on supplying luxury goods to anyone in the Democratic People’s Republic of Korea (North Korea), directly or indirectly.
 permalink: /guidance/exporting-luxury-goods-north-korea.html
 breadcrumbs:
  - name: Home